Mamie Phipps Clark: Additional research

 Mamie and her husband conducted multiple studies prior to their famous doll study.
-In 1939, they conducted a study to determine when self consciousness, specifically racial consciousness develops in African American children.
+In 1939, they conducted a study to determine when self- consciousness, specifically racial consciousness develops in African American children.
 Segregated African American children ages 3–5 years were given line drawings of white and colored boys, along with line drawings of different animals.
 Children were then asked to identify which picture described themselves or someone close to them.
-The results of their study showed that some 3-year-old children chose animals to describe themselves, while 4-year-old children never did.
+The results of their study showed that some 3-year-old children chose animals to describe themselves, while 4-year-old children do not.
 This suggests that around the age of 4, children begin to understand that they are distinctly human which the researchers suggest develops before children understand that they are a part of certain groups of individuals.
 In addition, the study found that children begin to identify themselves as white or colored around the same age.
 There was an increase in colored identification in the 4-year-old children compared to the 3-year-old children, however, this trend was not significant between 4 and 5-year-old children.
 The researchers did not believe that children stop continuing their racial identity development at age 5, but they suggested that their way of measuring this was not advanced enough to capture this development.

-Mamie and her husband's work allowed future researchers to use similar methodology and expand on the couple's research.
-Jensen and Tisak (2020) cited the Clark's study and used a similar methodology to find that white preschoolers preferred white girls and non white preschoolers preferred non white girls, expanding on the idea that young children racially identifying themselves, adding that children prefer others that fit their racial identity.
+The Clarks's work allowed future researchers to use similar methodology and expand on the couple's research.
+Jensen and Tisak (2020) cited the Clarks' study and used a similar methodology to find that white preschoolers preferred white girls and non white preschoolers preferred non white girls, expanding on the idea that young children racially identifying themselves, adding that children prefer others that fit their racial identity.